stealthBS/demo1-repo/AI notes.md

 - [x] EXAMPLE : How should the response look?
 - [x] ROLE : Who should the AI act like?
 - [x] FORMATTING : How should the answer be structured?
-- [x] BOUNDRIES : Set limits on style, tone, length.
+- [x] BOUNDARIES : Set limits on style, tone, length.

 ----